richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 ##### Re-Stress Memory

-- Open a new query window or clear the previous results
-- Execute the identical query with SET STATISTICS TIME ON:
+- Execute the following T-SQL:

     ```sql
     SET STATISTICS TIME ON;
     SELECT * FROM dbo.LargeTestTable ORDER BY DataValue;